January 9th 2018

 2. Take antihistamines up to two weeks before you go on holiday (check with your doctor first - your GP can also prescribe some) or as soon as you start to develop the rash

 5. Bathe it if needed in cool water.
-"If it's very itchy, try a colloidal oatmeal bath (like the Aveeno one, £8.69, great for kids) and use a mild topical steroid for a few days," adds Dr Bunting.
+"If it's very itchy, try a colloidal oatmeal bath (try the Aveeno one, £9.89, great for kids, or make your own oat bath at home with this guide) and use a mild topical steroid for a few days," adds Dr Bunting.

 For more product tips for prickly heat, read my next column on my best products for treating prickly heat here.